 '''

 and(other: set) → set

 Return self&other.

 contains(item: simphony_osp.ontology.OntologyIndividual) → bool

 Check whether an ontology entity belongs to the session.

 ge(other: set) → bool

 Return self>=other.

 gt(other: set) → bool

 Return self>other.

 iadd(other: Any) → simphony_osp.ontology.utils.DataStructureSet

 Return self+=other (equivalent to self|=other).

+iand(other: set) → simphony_osp.ontology.utils.DataStructureSet

+Return self&=other.

+Should perform the intersection on the underlying data structure.

+ior(other: set) → simphony_osp.ontology.utils.DataStructureSet

+Return self|=other.

 '''